Enriques surfaces with normal K3-like coverings: K3-like coverings and elliptic fibrations

 \begin{proposition} \mylabel{radical two-section} Suppose that the simply-connected Enriques surface $Y$ contains a $(-2)$-curve $A\subset Y$, or a rational cuspidal curve $C$ that is not movable.
 Then there is an elliptic fibration $\varphi:Y\ra\PP^1$ admitting a radical two-section. \end{proposition}

-\proof According to \cite{Lang 1988}, Theorem A.3 each $(-2)$-curve $A\subset Y$ is a two-section for some genus-one fibration $\varphi:Y\ra\PP^1$.
+\proof Suppose there is a $(-2)$-curve $A\subset Y$.
+Then the desired elliptic fibration exists.
+In characteristic $p\neq 2$, Cossec showed that the desired genus-one fibration exists (\cite{Cossec 1985}, Theorem 4).
+This carries over to characteristic $p=2$, according to Lang (\cite{Lang 1988}, Theorem A.3.
+The fibration is indeed elliptic by Theorem \ref{properties genus-one fibrations}.

 Now suppose that there is a non-movable rational cuspidal curve $C\subset Y$.
 Then it is a half-fiber of some genus-one fibration $\psi:Y\ra\PP^1$.
-According to Theorem \ref{properties genus-one fibrations}, there is an orthogonal fibration $\varphi:Y\ra\PP^1$.
+Again by Theorem \ref{properties genus-one fibrations}, there is an orthogonal fibration $\varphi:Y\ra\PP^1$.
 In both cases, the two-sections are radical, by Proposition \ref{radical = rational}.

 We do not know if the conditions of the preceding proposition holds for \emph{all} simply-connected Enriques surfaces.
 Note that there are Enriques surfaces $Y$ without $(-2)$-curves, according to \cite{Lang 1983}, Theorem 4.3.
-In Section \ref{K3-like with edp} we shall give concrete examples for this.
-In any case, the exceptions must be very special surfaces:
+In any case, the exceptions must be restricted in the following sense:

 \begin{proposition} \mylabel{no radical two-section} Suppose the simply-connected Enriques surface $Y$ has no elliptic fibration admitting a radical two-section.
-Then $Y$ is supersingular, every elliptic fibration $\varphi:Y\ra \PP^1$ has relative $j$-invariant $j=0$, every non-multiple singular fiber has Kodaira type $\II$, and the half-fiber is smooth.
-Moreover, there is at least one and at most three non-multiple singular fibers. \end{proposition}
+Then for every elliptic fibration $\varphi:Y\ra \PP^1$, the following holds: The singular fibers have Kodaira type $\I_1$ or $\II$, and only the following configurations are possible: